-- 1 With both feet firmly on the ground, grab the outside handhold with your right hand and the inside door handhold with your left hand.
-Then raise your right foot to the bottom step. (see figure 1). - 2 Maintain a firm grip on the handholds.
-While keeping your right foot on the bottom step, raise your left foot to the step.
-(See figure 2). - 3 While still gripping the outside handhold with your right hand, raise your right foot to the cab floor.
-Then grab the inside handhold with your left hand.
-(See figure 3). - 4 Move one hand at a time to the steering wheel or inside handhold.
-Bring your left foot inside the cab and sit down.
-(See figure 4).
+- 1 With both feet firmly on the ground, grab the outside handhold with your right hand and the inside handhold with your left hand.
+Then raise one foot to the bottom step.
+(See figure 1.) - 2 Maintain a firm grip on the handholds and raise your other foot to the top step.
+(See figure 2.) - 3 While still gripping the handholds, raise one foot to the cab floor.
+(See figure 3.) - 4 Move your right hand to the steering wheel.
+Bring the other foot inside the cab and sit down.
+(See figure 4.)